hyperledger-cacti/cacti/.github/ISSUE_TEMPLATE/bug_report.md

 **Hyperledger Cactus Plugins/Connectors Used**

- - Which DLT connectors are you using (Fabric, Quorum, Corda, Besu, etc.)
+ - Which DLT connectors are you using (Fabric, Corda, Besu, etc.)

 **Additional context**